MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 4. Choose Insert; the range restriction is displayed in the Restrictions list.
 You can select another range type and insert another restriction.

     > [!NOTE]
     > You can enter only one restriction for each restriction type.
-For example, if you enter a restriction specifying that history for customer records 100 through 300 should be removed, you can’t enter another restriction for customer records 500 through 800.
+For example, if you enter a restriction specifying that history for customer records 100 through 300 should be removed, you can't enter another restriction for customer records 500 through 800.
 To remove multiple ranges of history, you must remove each range separately.*

 5. Mark the type of records to remove—transactions, distributions, or both.
-If you mark Distributions, any distributions for the transaction history records you’re removing also are removed.
+If you mark Distributions, any distributions for the transaction history records you're removing also are removed.

 6. Mark Print Report to print the Transaction History Report for the range of records you specified after history has been removed.